 At Domino's, we believe attracting, retaining and developing a workforce whose background and experiences represent the communities we serve is a competitive advantage, helping us meet the needs of our customers, team members, and franchisees.
-We are committed to reporting our diversity representation at all levels.
-Goals have been established based on market labor trends projected to 2030, and are outlined in the table below.
-Progress and opportunities are reviewed annually with our senior leaders and Board of Directors.
+We are committed to reporting our team member workforce representation at all levels.